stroud international textiles

 Jilly Edwards

-Having exhibited nationally & internationally in both solo & selected exhibitions including Stroud International Textile Festival in 2007, she has recently exhibited at Ruthin Craft Centre with a retrospective, Reflections and Investigations, which traces her long standing interest in journeys, journeying and the process of weaving and features seminal works developed during four decades of practice alongside new pieces made specifically for the gallery at Ruthin.
+Having exhibited nationally & internationally in both solo & selected exhibitions including Stroud International Textile Festival in 2007, she has recently exhibited at Ruthin Craft Centre with a retrospective.
+Reflections and Investigations traces her long standing interest in journeys, journeying and the process of weaving and features seminal works developed during four decades of practice, alongside new pieces made specifically for the gallery at Ruthin.

 Jilly Edwards